 Each of these will be addressed in turn, with special attention paid to the last point.
-This is done through the lens of a satellite insights company which uses AI and ML in operational systems.
+This is done through the lens of a satellite insights company that uses AI and ML in operational systems.

 Variation in Satellite Images

 A fundamental requirement is that systems cope with the varying nature of satellite images.
 Satellite data requires pre-processing before it can be interpreted, or algorithms must automatically cope.
 This is no mean feat with changing illumination, view angles, seasonality, atmospheric conditions, geometric, electromagnetic and other characteristics.
 Previously, approaches to this have varied but generally included modelling approaches to approximate the physical reality.
-Now though, we can throw many examples of a dataset at ML systems until it converges on a solution which always works.
+Now though, we can throw many examples of a data set at ML systems until it converges on a solution that always works.
 Hard-coded systems used to fail if, for example, they encountered a snow-covered image, and a new rule set would have to be created for that scenario, which would itself encounter ‘exceptions’.
 This made analytics difficult.

 Deeper Semantic Understanding

 The examples from the first paragraph use AI to perform very simple tasks at scale, making them perfect for automation.
 Orthorectification or 3D surface reconstruction run many billions of photogrammetric measurements quickly using a computer.
 Their scale made these tasks close to impossible to perform manually.
 People though excel at extracting semantics from images, not precise measurements, and this is where AI has advanced significantly.
-The untrained eye has little issue identifying a road in a satellite image in any country, whether a dirt road or a 10-lane motorway.
-Previously, we had to build complex process chains using characteristics such as geometry and size which would have trouble with less well-defined roads.
+The untrained eye has little issue identifying a road in a satellite image in any country, whether a dirt road or a ten-lane motorway.
+Previously, we had to build complex process chains using characteristics such as geometry and size that would have trouble with less well-defined roads.
 Now, using neural networks we can find roads reliably in any imagery anywhere.
-The semantic depth can be taken further, for example automatically finding which roads are blocked by rubble following a disaster.
-Previously, this would require good geolocation of satellite images and change detection which is prone to errors.
+The semantic depth can be taken further, for example automatically finding roads that are blocked by rubble following a disaster.
+Previously, this would require good geolocation of satellite images and change detection, which is prone to errors.
 Now, AI can do this by looking at a single image, just like a human could.

 Building on this, one of the more powerful recent developments in neural networks is the autoencoder.
 These are fascinating in that they take data, produce a reduced dimensionality representation and then recreate it in a different form.
-Simple applications of this intelligently remove noise from images, complex versions can fill in missing data in images, or even generate realistic satellite images from a sparse input.
+Simple applications of this intelligently remove noise from images; complex versions can fill in missing data in images, or even generate realistic satellite images from a sparse input.
 A popular example of this will generate a reasonable Google style map from a satellite image, interpreting all buildings and roads and redrawing them as styled map elements.

 AI is also allowing us to implement data processing closer to the source.
-There is more power in your smartphone than there was used to launch the first Apollo mission.
-We are taking advantage of this as we begin to distribute processing of satellite data into space.
+There is more power in your smartphone than was used to launch the first Apollo mission.
+We are taking advantage of this as we begin to distribute the processing of satellite data into space.
 Using small onboard ML processors, we can make decisions on the spacecraft before downlink.
 For example, run the cloud detection to quickly determine if we can see through a hole in the cloud or extract all moving objects from a satellite video and only download those.
 This can substantially help handle the masses of data produced.